chvandorp/scdynsys/notebooks/README.md

   inspect the fit.
 Create posterior predictive checks.
 Save data for downstream plotting notebooks.
 * `InfluxExperiment.ipynb`: **IN PROGRESS**
 * `BiphasicModels.ipynb`: Fit simple biphasic models to the cell count data alone.
 Create a figure for the SI.
+* `SequentialApproachClusCD4.ipynb`: Clustering notebook for the SA with the CD4 data.
-* `SequentialApproachCD4.ipynb`: Combined clustering and model fitting notebook for the SA with the CD4 data. **IN PROGRESS**
+* `SequentialApproachFitCD4.ipynb`: Fitting notebook for the SA with the CD4 data. **IN PROGRESS**
+* `IntegratedApproachCD4.ipynb`: Fit the VAE model to CD4 sc-flow and cell count timeseries. **IN PROGRESS**

 ### Figures